luyangliuable/usability-accessibility-testing-app/README.md

 ## Detail of app
 Within this project, we developed a toolkit to automatically test the **usability and accessibility of the target Android apps**.
 Given an APK file, the app allows different screens of one app to be explored automatically.
 Once a list of screen screenshots and meta data obtained, the accessibility and usability of the app will be tested by implementing a list of algorithms [2, 3, 4, 5].
 Based on detected bugs, you will develop the approach to auto-replay the bug [6] so that developers can fix them on time.

-Note all algorithms will come previoius research works with initial source code and prototypes provided, so you will not start from scratch.
-You will work more as research engineers to integrate all separated research works into a system for practical usage.
-You will also get the help from researchers who are authors of research papers mentioned above.
+> Note all algorithms will come previoius research works with initial source code and prototypes provided, so you will not start from scratch.

+So we need to work more as research engineers to integrate all separated research works into a system for practical usage.

+We also got the help from researchers who are authors of research papers mentioned above.

 ## Team members